Leaking Hot Water Tank, What Should You Do?

 If you have a gas hot water tank, there should be a switch or dial on the tank, locate it and turn it to off.

-Next, shut off the water supply to your tank.
+Next, shut off the water supply to your leaking hot water tank.
 To do this look for a lever valve above your tank, turn it anti-clockwise to shut the water off.
 Be careful as you do this, because your hot water tank may still be hot.

-Step 3 – Contact Us to Get Things Working Again
+Step 3 – Contact Us to get your Leaking Hot Water Tank Working Again

-Whether your water hot water tank simple needs a drain valve replaced to fix the leak or the issue is something larger, we will be able to get it fixed within no time and have your home running with hot water once again.
+Whether your hot water tank is leaking from the bottom, simply needs a drain valve replaced to fix the leak or the issue is something larger, we will be able to get if fixed within no time.
+You will have your home running with hot water once again.
+Click here to contact us today.